Is Immersion the Future of Journalism? (Part 1)

 Journalism has never been more relevant, yet the field lacks sustainable business models.

-This article is the first installment of our new content series that investigates whether immersive content (virtual and augmented Realities, world-building,…) could constitute a viable business model for the future of journalism.
+This article is the first instalment of our new content series that investigates whether immersive content (virtual and augmented Realities, world-building,…) could constitute a viable business model for the future of journalism.

 HELLO fellow human,